champa720/material.io/_sections/hse/ged/science.md

 source: http://www.gedtestingservice.com/educators/2014test
 source: http://www.gedtestingservice.com/testers/sciencelink
 ---
-  * Time: 90 minutes
+  * Time: 90 minutes long and is one single section
+  * Format:
-  * Format: 34 questions
+    - 34 questions
+    - There are two Short Answer questions included on the test, but they are not timed separately

 ## Overview